 What is the Ozark Foothills Literacy Project (OFLP)?

-It is an independent nonprofit organization, governed by a volunteer board of directors.
-The mission is to o empower adults and improve communities through teaching literacy.
+The Literacy Project is an independent nonprofit organization, governed by a volunteer board of directors.
+The mission is to empower adults and improve communities through teaching literacy.
 OFLP serves Independence, Sharp and Fulton Counties.
 If you live outside our service area but have not been able to find assistance through another literacy council, please contact us.

 What programs are offered by OFLP?

-OFLP offers basic literacy instruction to both native speakers of English, and those for whom English is not a first language.
-Instruction is primarily provided by trained volunteer tutors in a one-to-one setting, with occasional small group settings.
-OFLP also offers has English conversation groups for English-language learners at certain times of the year.
+OFLP offers basic literacy instruction to both native speakers of English, and to those for whom English is not a first language.
+Instruction is provided by trained volunteer tutors in a one-on-one setting.

 What is required to be a tutor?